 Then Jesus replied, "Permit it at this time; for in this way it is fitting for us to fulfill all righteousness."
 Scholars have been debating the meaning of those words ever since.
 Jesus asked John to baptize Him, even though Jesus did not need forgiveness.
 He did not argue with John about His assessment.
 He simply asked John to let it be, and do the baptism.
 He said it was "fitting for [them] to fulfill all righteousness."
 What does this mean?

 It means that it was the right thing to do.
 Jesus was righteous already, no sin.
 So what He did was not for forgiveness, but for us.
 In part, this was Jesus taking over for John.
 He received from John what John was doing.
-He didn't need to, in any absolute sense, but it was important for people to see that Jesus was "coming after" John.
+He didn't need to in an absolute sense, but it was important for people to see that Jesus was "coming after" John.
 He was John's successor – the one John was preparing the way for.

 Jesus was also showing that He had assumed everything that is part of us, in order to save us.
 He humbled Himself and stepped through the waters of Baptism, just as each of us who hope in Him must also come to Him through the waters of Baptism.
 In a sense, He prepared the waters of Baptism for us by His baptism – placing His righteousness into baptism, so that it would have the power to cleanse us from our sins.